+Updated 3/8/23.
 Creatine safety in kids is a question I often get asked by parents of children who want to take this supplement to improve their sports performance.
-If you're a parent and have not heard of creatine, it's a compound which has been shown to improve certain types of exercise such as weight lifting and sprinting.
+If you're a parent and have not heard of creatine, it's a compound that has been shown to improve certain types of exercise such as weight lifting and sprinting.
 While we make small amounts, it's also widely available as a supplement.
-In this review I'll discuss the research and safety of creaine in kids younger than 18 years of age.
+In this review, I'll discuss the research and safety of creatine in kids younger than 18 years of age.

 What Is Creatine?

-Creatine is a compound made naturally in our body.
-It is also found in meat, fish and poultry.
-We usually make about 1-2 grams naturally every day day and get about 1-2 grams a day from the food they eat.
+Creatine (also known as creatine monohydrate) is a natural compound in our bodies.
+It is also found in meat, fish, and poultry.
+We usually make about 1-2 grams naturally every day and get about 1-2 grams daily from the food we eat.

 Creatine is also one of the most popular nutritional supplements in the world.
 In supplements, it's often called creatine monohydrate.

-Hundreds of well-done scientific studies conducted over the last over the last 40 or more years years have found creatine supplements can help people become more powerful when combined with a strength training program.
-As such, these supplements are very popular with people who workout.
+Hundreds of well-done scientific studies conducted over the last 40 or more years have found creatine supplements can help people become more powerful when combined with a strength training program.
+As such, these supplements are very popular with people who work out.

 When it comes to taking supplements, people often break the amounts into 2 different dosing protocols: